 Who Needs Cyber Insurance

-Cyber insurance is a valuable addition to any small business’s cyber security plan.
-SMBs may think their small makes them less vulnerable to attack, but the adage “security through obscurity” is no longer valid.
-Cybercriminals target SMBs due to their lack of comprehensive cyber security plans or appropriate budgets, as they are less likely to adapt to the rapidly evolving threat landscape.
+Cyber insurance is a valuable addition to any small business’s cybersecurity plan.
+SMBs may think their small size makes them less vulnerable to attack, but the adage “security through obscurity” is no longer valid.
+Cybercriminals target SMBs due to their lack of comprehensive cybersecurity plans or an appropriate budget, as they are less likely to adapt to the rapidly evolving threat landscape.

 Why Does My Small Business Need Cyber Insurance